Walter Shirley, 11th Earl Ferrers

-Walter Knight Shirley, 11th Earl Ferrers FRIBA (5 June 1864 – 2 February 1937) was a British architect and nobleman.
+Walter Knight Shirley, 11th Earl Ferrers FRIBA (5 June 1864 – 2 February 1937) was a British architect and hereditary peer.

+Early life and education

-Born at Christ Church, Oxford, where his father was a professor and canon, Shirley was the second but only surviving son of Rev. Walter Waddington Shirley (d.
+Ferrers was the second but only surviving son of Rev Walter Waddington Shirley (d.
 1866) and his wife Philippa Knight.
+He was born at Christ Church, Oxford where his father was Regius Professor of Ecclesiastical History and canon.

+He was educated at Winchester College and matriculated in 1883 at New College, Oxford, where he received a BA in 1887.

+Career

-Educated at Winchester College and New College, Oxford, whence he took a B.A. in 1887, Shirley entered the profession of architecture and was articled to Basil Champneys.
+Ferrers entered the profession of architecture and was articled to Basil Champneys.
 Part of the Arts and Crafts Movement, he was an active member of the Society for the Protection of Ancient Buildings and the Art Workers Guild, being elected Master in 1918.
 He designed a large addition to 35 Victoria Road, Kensington in 1896.
-Shirley's obituary described him as "a most conscientious architect...over-exacting, if anything, in his own work".
+His obituary described him as "a most conscientious architect...over-exacting, if anything, in his own work".

+In 1912, Ferrers succeeded his childless fourth cousin Sewallis Shirley, 10th Earl Ferrers in the earldom, and largely retired from architecture to tend the family estates.

+Marriage and children

-On 9 July 1890, Shirley married Mary Jane Moon (d.
-10 Jan 1944), daughter of the barrister Robert Moon and the sister of Edward Robert Pacy Moon, by whom he had five children:
+On 9 July 1890 Ferrers married Mary Jane Moon (d.
+10 Jan 1944), daughter of the barrister Robert Moon and the sister of Edward Robert Pacy Moon.
+They had had five children: